 Barbara Ehrenreich’s Nickel and Dimed: On (Not) Getting By in America started off as an investigative piece into the wage reform act in America, which then became three years of Ehrenreich trying to live on the minimum wage in a variety of unskilled labour jobs.
 The reason it’s so powerful is because her personal experience is weaved among what could have been a dry journalistic piece.

-Tip: Many memoirs start as a personal essay that’s then stretched into a book-length work.
+Tip: Many memoirs start as a non-fiction or personal essay that are then stretched into a book-length work.
 Sarah Krasnostein’s award-winning The Trauma Cleaner started as an essay for Narratively.
-The Trauma Cleaner is a biography, but she’s weaved memoir throughout (i.e. her own reactions and experiences with the story), so it’s a blend.
-Most, if-not all, memoirs are a blend with other sub-categories of non-fiction!
+The Trauma Cleaner is a biography, but she’s weaved memoir throughout (i.e. her own reactions and experiences to meeting Sandra and working on the story), so it’s a hybrid.
+Most, if not all, memoirs are a blend with other sub-categories of non-fiction!
+My own memoir, A Letter From Paris, is part-biography of my father.
+It was impossible to write about my experiences of getting to know him (after his death) without documenting his life in some part.

 So for instance, Ehrenreich’s book could have been an incredibly boring treatise on laws around minimum wages and politics, instead you were thrown head-first into life as a fifty-something female factory worker / waitress / unskilled labourer in America.